Skip to content

 • Ramón Fiestas

-Although wind energy in Latin America has been growing over decades just in a few countries close to the path of their energy policies, a strong uptake of new investments is becoming critical to ensure existing supply chains, while closing the gap of climate goals in its largest polluting economies.
+Although wind energy in Latin America has been growing over the last few decades, only in a few countries does this match their stated energy goals.
+A strong uptake of new renewable energy investments will be critical to secure existing supply chains, while closing the gap to reach climate goals in some of the region's largest polluting economies.

-Supporting enabling renewable energy financing and investment environments under levelized playing fields, long lasting and legal certain frameworks build up with the voice of the industry and the private sector, will focus our efforts and tasks to ensure wind scales up to its next stage in the region
+Supporting enabling financing and investment environments for renewable energy, level playing fields, and legal frameworks that provide long-term certainty, GWEC harnesses the voice of the wind industry to ensure wind energy can scale to the next stage in the region.

 Ramón Fiestas